awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/listing-queues.md

 1. Choose **Queues**\.
 The **Queues** page lists the on\-demand and reserved queues that you have in the Region that you chose at the beginning of this procedure\.

 1. To display detailed information about a queue, choose a queue name from the list\.

+**Note**
+For information about listing and viewing queues using the AWS CLI, see the [AWS CLI command reference](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/mediaconvert/list-queues.html) documentation\.